carpentries-incubator/workflows-nextflow/episodes/06-configuration.md

 }
 ~~~
-{: .language-config}
+{: .source}

 This configuration defines three different profiles: `standard`, `cluster` and `cloud` that set different process configuration strategies depending on the target runtime platform.
 By convention the standard profile is implicitly used when no other profile is specified by the user.

-To enable a specific profile use ``-profile` option followed by the profile name:
+To enable a specific profile use `-profile` option followed by the profile name:

 ~~~
 nextflow run <your script> -profile cluster